antnmttsc/Synthetic_Image_Detection/README.md

 ### Computational Considerations
 A key challenge of this project is computational resources.
 Thus, results should not be considered absolute.
 Instead, this project encourages further exploration using a larger dataset, as well as experimenting with different architectures or alternative approaches.

+### Reproducing the Experiment
+To replicate the experiment, download the SID_Notebook.ipynb file and the Utils_Funct folder.
+Since the project was developed on Google Colab, simply upload the notebook and the mentioned folder into the Colab workspace to get started.

 ---

 ### References